Growth and nodal current of complexified horocycle eigenfunctions: Introduction

 Let $\tau_n, s_n\in\mathbb R$ ($n=1,2,\dots$).
 Suppose that functions $u_n\colon \HH\to \CC$ are such that

 and also $\tau_n, \tau_n/s_n \xrightarrow{n\to\infty} \infty$.
 We mostly drop subscript $n$ in what follows.

-If we take Planck constant $\hbar=1/\tau$ then principal symbol of $\tau^{-2}D^\tau$ is $2H_1-1$ where, for $\mathrm b\in \R$, we define \emph{magnetic Hamiltonian} ($z=x+iy\in\HH$, $(\xi_1,\xi_2)$ are cotangent coordinates conjugate to $(x,y)$).
-Thus, local frequencies of function $u$ with $D^\tau u = s^2 u$ and $s/\tau$ small have to concentrate near \emph{null level set} $\{H_1=1/2\}\subset T^*\HH$ of the symbol.
+If we take Planck constant $\hbar=1/\tau$ then the principal symbol of $\tau^{-2}D^\tau$ is $2H_1-1$ where, for $\mathrm b\in \R$, we define \emph{magnetic Hamiltonian} ($z=x+iy\in\HH$, $(\xi_1,\xi_2)$ are cotangent coordinates conjugate to $(x,y)$).
+Thus, local frequencies of function $u$ with $D^\tau u = s^2 u$ and $s/\tau$ small have to concentrate, as $\tau\to\infty$, near \emph{null level set} $\{H_1=1/2\}\subset T^*\HH$ of the symbol.
 Notice that, on this set, $H_1$ understood as classical Hamiltonian, generates right \emph{horocycle} flow.
-If we fold $\HH$ into a compact hyperbolic surface by means of an action of a group of isometries then horocycle flow is known to possess unique ergodicity property --- unlike geodesic flow which is only ergodic (but is of hyperbolic Anosov type instead).
-Bohr semiclassical correspondence principle then leads to different conclusions on quantizations of these flows.
+If we fold $\HH$ into a compact hyperbolic surface by means of an action of a discrete group of isometries then horocycle flow is known to have unique ergodicity property --- unlike geodesic flow which is only ergodic (but is of hyperbolic Anosov type instead).
+Bohr semiclassical correspondence principle then leads to different conclusions on quantizations of these flows and the stationary states of quantized Hamiltonians.